AdobeDocs/experience-manager-65.en/help/commerce/cif/customizing/customize-cif-components.md

    ![Core location IDE](../assets/customize-cif-components/core-location-ide.png)

-   `MyProductTeaser.java` is a Java Interface that that extends the CIF [ProductTeaser](https://github.com/adobe/aem-core-cif-components/blob/master/bundles/core/src/main/java/com/adobe/cq/commerce/core/components/models/productteaser/ProductTeaser.java) interface.
+   `MyProductTeaser.java` is a Java Interface that extends the CIF [ProductTeaser](https://github.com/adobe/aem-core-cif-components/blob/master/bundles/core/src/main/java/com/adobe/cq/commerce/core/components/models/productteaser/ProductTeaser.java) interface.

    Already a new method has been added named `isShowBadge()` to display a badge if the product is considered "New".